OlgaFlower/SeeSi-Legal/UserPrivacyChoices.md

 **What is sent when it is on**
 - Which screens are opened and which features are used — for example, that a questionnaire was completed.
+- From Help Now: which kind of help you looked at (for example, help for a child), whether a service was an emergency number, a national helpline or another organisation, whether you used your location or chose a country, and the country being shown.

 **What is never sent**
 - Names, photos, or anything else you typed.
 - Your questionnaire answers or the results calculated from them.
 - Any information about the people you added.
+- Which particular service or number you contacted from Help Now, or which city you are in.

 **Please note**
 - Crash diagnostics work separately from this switch and stay active.
 A crash report describes the failure, the device model, and the operating system version.
 It contains none of your content.

+---

+## Location

+**Menu path:** Settings → Privacy → **Location**

+**What this does**
+- Shows whether Help Now may use your approximate location.
+Before you answer for the first time, this asks you.
+Afterwards it opens iOS Settings, because that is where the answer lives.
+- With location on, Help Now works out which country you are in — and, for the few cities that have local services, which city.
+This happens on your device, using maps that are part of the app.
+- With location off, Help Now uses your device's region, or a country you choose yourself.

+**What is sent**
+- Nothing.
+Your coordinates never leave the phone, and they are not stored anywhere.

+**What is saved on this device**
+- The country and city that were worked out, and a country you choose yourself, so that the right numbers appear the next time.
+- When location is not allowed, the country and city that came from it are deleted.
+Deleting your account deletes them as well.

 ---